-File Press Browse to open a file dialog to select a .dwg file to import.
-Import as static model When checked, the file will be imported 'as is' and will not be modifiable by CGA rules.
+Press Browseto open a file dialog to select a .dwg file to import.
+When checked, the file will be imported 'as is' and will not be modifiable by CGA rules.
 Otherwise, start shapes are created from the provided (if available: textured) polygons, ready to be used with CGA rules.
-Align to terrain When checked, the geometry automatically aligns to the terrain.
-Scale Scale factor applied to the imported object.
-Adds the specified offset to the imported object: Offset Center: Sets the offset such that the object is centered on the scene's origin.
+When checked, the geometry automatically aligns to the terrain.
+Scale factor applied to the imported object.
+Adds the specified offset to the imported object: • Center : Sets the offset such that the object is centered on the scene's origin.
 Reset: Sets the offset back to zero.